 Other Reasons Why Border Collies Are Smart

 When it comes to measuring a dog’s IQ, there’s so much more to it than just obedience & working intelligence.
-But because that component of dog intelligence is the most objective, it’s much easier to measure and rank breeds.
+But because that component of dog intelligence is the most objective to measure, it’s much easier to develop a list and rank breeds with obedience & working IQ.

-According to Stanley Coren, there are three dimensions of dog intelligence with the other two being adaptive and instinctive intelligence And in my opinion, they’re much more important in measuring true dog IQ.
+However according to Stanley Coren, there are actually three dimensions of dog intelligence – with the other two being adaptive and instinctive intelligence And in my opinion, they’re much more important in measuring true dog IQ, though much more difficult to measure.

 Instinctive intelligence refers to the inborn or natural ability and skill that the breed was bred for.
 In the past, all dog breeds had specific roles and jobs in our society, whether it be herding, guarding or retrieving.
-Dogs were purpose-bred.
+Dogs were purpose-bred for humans.

-And when you think of herding dogs, it’s hard not to think of the Border Collie.
-They’re some of the best herding dogs in the world.
-Even so, they’re widely considered the world’s best sheep herders, though they can herd cattle too.
+And when you think of herding dogs, the Border Collie easily comes to mind.
+After all, they’re some of the best in the world when it comes to herding.
+In fact, they’re widely considered the world’s best sheep herders, though they can herd cattle too.

-The ability of Border Collies to round up sheep, move them into formations and push them towards a direction requires instinctive intelligence.
-They’re able to perform this job using instincts.
+The ability of Border Collies to round up sheep, move them into formations and push them towards a direction requires a special type of IQ, that is instinctive intelligence.
+They’re able to perform this job using purely instincts.
 In other words, they don’t need much human training.

 If he doesn’t have enough stimulation, then the herding instinct immediately kicks in and he’s very hard to work with, at least without upping the amount of stimulation.– Secretsomeone (Border Collie Owner)